Richardaeld/MonaMemorabilia/README.md

 1. A monitor that supports 1080p resolution or greater

 #### Testing Steps:
-1. Open index page in Chrome
+1. Open index page of website being tested in Chrome
-1. Open inspect mode in Chrome browser
+1. Open Inspect mode in Chrome browser
 1. Click the Responsive tab (that is located underneath the browser address bar) and select an untested device type
 1. Check for visual bugs, misalignments, or bad UX
 1. Document any problem area(s) or abnormal occurrence(s)
 1. Select "Rotate" (which is located to the right of the Responsive tab)
+1. Check for visual bugs, misalignments, or bad UX
+1. Document any problem area(s) or abnormal occurrence(s)
-1. Repeat step three through six until all media sizes available have been tested
+1. Repeat step three through eight until all media sizes available have been tested
 1. Select Responsive tab and select the Responsive function
 1. Stretch screen width from 320px to 1920px and beyond (this may require the use of inspects zoom feature)
 1. Check for visual bugs, misalignments, or bad UX as the pixel width is increased